 With the help of the texture loss, the model tends to produce images that have the same local textures as the HR images during training~\cite{johnson2016perceptual}.

-\textbf{Targeted Perceptual Loss}: The conventional perceptual loss estimates the reconstruction error for an entire image without considering semantic information, resulting in limited capability.
-Rad \emph{et al.}~\cite{rad2019srobb} proposed a targeted perceptual loss that penalized images at different semantic levels on the basis of the labels of object, background, and boundary.
+\textit{Targeted Perceptual Loss:} The conventional perceptual loss estimates the reconstruction error for an entire image without considering semantic information, resulting in limited capability.
+Rad \emph{et al.}~\cite{rad2019srobb} proposed a targeted perceptual loss that penalized images at different semantic levels based on the labels of object, background, and boundary.
 Therefore, more realistic textures and sharper edges can be obtained to reconstruct realistic SR images.